ArchAngelAries/TagScribeR/README.md

 - Settings (Added a settings widget to house current and future program settings.
 Currently there is a guide for hotkeys and the ability to change from Default/Light theme to Dark Mode.)

 - Keyboard Hotkeys/Shortcuts - Added keyboard shortcuts to the Gallery Window, Also the Shortcuts guide is now available in settings.
-Note: Remapping is currently unavailable, but current mapped shortcuts all work as intended.
-Here is a list of them for your convenience:
+Remapping Now Available!
+Note: Gallery uses all of these; Auto Captioning only uses Save, Undo/Redo, Select/Deselect, Clear Selected Captions; Image Editing only uses Save, and Select/Deselect All.

 Ctrl+S: Save all edits

 Ctrl+Z: Undo last action

-Ctrl+A: Select all images
+Ctrl+A: Select/Deselect all images (toggle)

-Ctrl+D: Deselect all images

 Ctrl+F: Focus on search bar